What is DMA?

 This is a common advising question, but the answer is quite simple.
 You must take all of the classes on the DMA BFA major form.
 All courses on the DMA Major Form + completion of all GE requirements are required to receive the BFA degree.
 We generally don’t advise you to take more than 2 Upper Division DMA Studio Classes per semester.
 Please see your advisor if you plan to take more than 3 Upper Division DMA in a semester; some classes work better together than others.

 Are all DMA courses offered in both both Fall and Spring semesters?

 If you have courses that transferred into the DMA major from a community college, you can locate those courses here: http://www.assist.org.
 It will take some time for the transfer courses to show up on your official MySJSU transcript, but you can determine in advance which course will transfer using http://www.assist.org

 What is Art 198?

 Art 198/ Interdisciplinary BFA Seminar is required to be taken the semester prior to your planned graduation.
 For example, if you plan to graduate in the Spring you must take Art 198 in the Fall prior (and vice-versa).

-Art 199 is your BFA Thesis project and gallery exhibition conducted in your final semester of study.
-It is conducted as a 3-unit independent study with at least one full-time DMA faculty member, and one other faculty member (DMA or otherwise).
+Art 195 is your BFA Thesis project and gallery exhibition conducted in your final semester of study.
+It is conducted as a 3-unit course with one full-time DMA faculty member.
 Your thesis project must demonstrate professional competence in digital media art.
-A gallery exhibition with the approval of the student’s advisory committee is required.
+A gallery exhibition with the approval of the student’s advisory faculty member is required.

-Once you have received approval for your Art 199 application, and the form is signed by all sponsoring faculty, you may reserve a gallery space at the beginning of the semester in which you will exhibit.
+Once you have received approval for your project proposal in Art 195, you may reserve a gallery space at the beginning of the semester in which you will exhibit.
 Please contact SJSU Student Art Galleries regarding reserving a gallery space.
 Historically, Art 195 students have had the opportunity to exhibit as a group off-campus.
 Students who want to install solo exhibitions in student galleries AND participate in the group exhibition will need faculty approval.